Exam invigilator: Purpose

 The purpose of exam invigilation is to ensure that all candidates are under active surveillance for every moment of the duration of the examination.
 Invigilators should also try to provide a suitably pleasant and supportive atmosphere for candidates.
-However, they must also ensure and prevent any kind of communication between candidates (by copying, whispering or any kind of signal, exchange of paper or objects) and any kind of access to books, papers or electronic media of any kind (unless specifically authorized) for the exam duration.
+However, they must also prevent any kind of communication between candidates (by copying, whispering or any kind of signal, exchange of paper or objects) and any kind of access to unauthorized books, papers or electronic media of any kind for the exam duration.

-Invigilators also need to ensure the security of the examination hall before, during and after the examination.
+Invigilators also need to ensure the security of the examination room before, during and after the examination.
 From the moment the question papers are given out until all answers are collected, exam invigilators should patrol vigilantly.
 Particular emphasis should be given to multiple-choice and short-answer questions.
-The main goal should be to prevent possible candidate malpractice and administrative failures.
+The main goal should be to prevent possible academic dishonesty and administrative failures.

 The minimum number of invigilators required for different kinds of examinations depends on the type of examinations held.
-For general written examinations, there should be at least one invigilator present against every 30 students for patrolling and vigilance at the examination hall.
+For general written examinations in the United Kingdom, there should be at least one invigilator present against for 30 students for patrolling and vigilance in the examination room.
+Specialist invigilators may be used in some cases, for example invigilators with specific IT skills may be used where tests are conducted using computers.